andypaul65/MVP/docs/guidelines/architecture.md

 Provide overridable methods or callbacks in base components for application-specific behavior.
 ##  Debugging Hooks:
 Integrate React DevTools by default; include console logging with clear messages and use TypeScript's strict mode for early error detection.
 For Vite, configure source maps for precise error tracing.
+## UX and Styling
+Incorporate modular styling mechanisms, such as CSS modules or Tailwind CSS, to support thematic customizations.
+For the MVP, adopt a cyberpunk aesthetic featuring dark gray (#1E1E1E) backgrounds, black (#000000) elements, and green (#00FF00) accents for highlights.
+This enhances user engagement without introducing complexity, leveraging extension hooks for theme overrides while maintaining accessibility and readability.

 # Server-Side Architecture (Java, Spring Boot)